colbyj/bride-of-frankensystem/docs/getting_started/quickstart_create.rst

 The Admin Panel
 ---------------

-Every BOFS project includes an admin panel at ``/admin``.
-Navigate to http://localhost:5000/admin and enter your admin password.
+Every BOFS project has an admin panel at ``/admin`` (so http://localhost:5000/admin for this project).
+Log in with the password you set in the wizard.

 .. image:: /examples/quickstart/page_admin.png
    :width: 800